 Our industry is subject to technological innovations that could render existing technologies in our products obsolete and thereby decrease market demand for such products.
 If any of our products become slow-moving or obsolete and the recorded value of our inventory is greater than its market value, we will be required to write down the value of our inventory to its fair market value, which would adversely affect our results of operations.
 In limited circumstances, we are required to purchase components that our outsourced manufacturers use to produce and assemble our products.
-Should technological innovations render these components obsolete, we will be required to write down the value of this inventory, which could adversely affect our results of operations.
+Should technological innovations render these components obsolete, we will be required to write down the value of operations.